 3.3 Privacy Act considerations

-The fact that information exists suggesting an Australian may have committed an Australian extraterritorial offence does not diminish that person's entitlement to appropriate consular assistance and privacy.
-Disclosure of personal information to the Australian Federal Police in the context of admissions by, or allegations against, a person involved in the commission or threatened commission of an Australian extraterritorial offence may be permitted on the basis described in Information Privacy Principle (IPP) 11.1(e):
+The fact that information exists suggesting an Australian may have committed an Australian extraterritorial offence does not diminish that person’s entitlement to appropriate consular assistance and privacy.
+Disclosure of personal information to the Australian Federal Police in the context of admissions by, or allegations against, a person involved in the commission or threatened commission of an Australian extraterritorial offence may be permitted on the basis described in Australian Privacy Principle (APP) 6.2(e):

-Whether IPP 11.1(e) is met is an assessment for the Director, Sanctions and Transnational Crime and the Head of Mission, when considering whether to disclose information to the Australian Federal Police.
-The Director of the Sanctions and Transnational Crime Section will ensure that disclosure to the Australian Federal Police of personal information provided by a consular client will only take place if it is 'reasonably necessary for the enforcement of the criminal law.'
-This involves an assessment as to whether the public interest (in enforcement of the particular criminal law) outweighs the privacy interests of the person whose information is to be disclosed.
+the APP entity reasonably believes that the use or disclosure of the information is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.
+Whether APP 6.2(e) is met is an assessment for the Director, Sanctions and Transnational Crime and the Head of Mission, when considering whether to disclose information to the Australian Federal Police.
+The Director of the Sanctions and Transnational Crime Section will ensure that disclosure to the Australian Federal Police of personal information provided by a consular client will only take place if it is ‘reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.’
+This involves an assessment as to whether the public interest outweighs the privacy interests of the person whose information is to be disclosed.
 Generally, the more serious the offence, the greater the public interest in providing the information to the Australian Federal Police.
 Heads of Mission should also make this assessment before disclosing personal information directly to Australian Federal Police Liaison Officers.
-The requirement of IPP 11.1(e) will normally be met where the person is currently the subject of an AFP investigation and/or the AFP requests information about a specific person.
+The requirement of APP 6.2(e) will normally be met where the person is currently the subject of an AFP investigation and/or the AFP requests information about a specific person.

 Implications for consular case management